 Priest leveling is easy, especially for Shadow.
 Holy and Disc. can level in PvP or Dungeons and Shadow can do all of that and quest effectively.
 Then you hit the tops and the game changes.
-And then you have those other alts you want to level though those 90 levels.
+And then you have those other alts you want to level though those 120 levels (60 in Shadowlands.)

-With the thousands of quests to 90 and a bazillion mobs to kill (not to mention other players, but they don’t count here) sorting out which quests are best and which series of quests will get you to 90 the fastest is important, which is why we highly recommend Zygor’s Guide.
+With the thousands of quests to the cap and a bazillion mobs to kill (not to mention other players, but they don’t count here) sorting out which quests are best and which series of quests will get you maxed the fastest is important, which is why we highly recommend Zygor’s Guide.

 Zygor’s is an in-game guide and it nearly automates the whole leveling process: you just pick your starting point, at any level, and the guide tracks which quest you’re on, tracks the quest objectives, and automatically advances and updates as you complete your tasks and quests.
 In addition, a waypoint arrow is set automatically, so you never have to wonder where to go.
 All of the important quest info is included in the guide so you never have to wonder what to do.
 You’ll find that it’s vastly superior to the in-game questing help.

 Playing with Heirlooms and/or Recruit a friend?
 Gaining a few levels in the dungeons or in PvP?
 Zygor has your back.
 The guide knows what level you are and will correctly suggest where to go next and will let you dump all of your obsolete quests.
 You will probably never need to look at your quest log again.

 Grab your copy here and get to 90 as fast as possible, or read our review, first.